 The bill, S.B.
-No. 1517, seeks to amend the Texas Tax Code to expand the authority of certain municipalities to receive tax revenue from hotel and convention center projects.
-Specifically, it modifies Section 351.152 to include new criteria for municipalities eligible to receive such tax revenue.
-Notably, it adds a new category (65) for municipalities located in a county with a population of 600,000 or more that is adjacent to the county containing the State Capitol, and which has a population between 16,000 and 27,000.
-Additionally, it removes a previous category (64) that specified certain conditions for municipalities that are county seats bordering the Rio Grande and containing a historic military fort.
+No. 1517, amends the Texas Tax Code to expand the authority of certain municipalities to receive tax revenue from hotel and convention center projects and to pledge this revenue for related financial obligations.
+Specifically, it updates Section 351.152 to include new criteria for municipalities eligible for these benefits, adding a new category (65) for municipalities located in a county with a population of 600,000 or more adjacent to the county containing the State Capitol, with a population between 16,000 and 27,000.
+Additionally, it removes a previous category (64) that specified a municipality as the county seat of a smaller county bordering the Rio Grande with a historic military fort.

 Statutes affected: Introduced: Tax Code 351.152, Tax Code 351.157 (Tax Code 351)